xakur/soppusite/_posts/2023-04-14-being-vulnerable-is-scary-learn-to-embrace-change.md

 ---
 layout: post
-title: Being Vulnerable and Embracing Change
+title: Being Vulnerable is Scary.
+Learn to Embrace Change.
-share-description: Any type of change will feel "out of place" at first.
+share-description: Being vulnerable to someone is scary.
+It can feel like a make-or-break situation, as we don't know if people will accept us for who we truly are.
+Being vulnerable can change your life too, and any type of change will feel "out of place" at first.
 Even for a change that favors you.
-Give yourself enough time to adapt to the change without being critical of yourself.
-Prepare your heart for the change.
-Refrain from picking out things to disprove of the change.
+Give yourself enough time to embrace the change without being critical of yourself.
 thumbnail-img: "https://images.pexels.com/photos/887349/pexels-photo-887349.jpeg"
 categories: in-my-mind
 tags: in-my-mind